-4.3 Waived Testing for Some Emissions Units among Identical Emissions Units
+4.3 Waived Testing or Alternative Testing Scenario for Some Emissions Units among Identical Emissions Units

-If a source has multiple emissions units made by the same manufacturer with the same model number, rated capacity and operating specifications, and if each of them is operated and maintained similarly, the source may request that DAQ waive the requirement to test them all.
-This request shall be submitted with the protocol.
-DAQ will consider the request using guidelines in EPA's April 27, 2009, Clean Air Act National Stack Test Guidance, among other factors.
-If DAQ approves the waiver request, DAQ will assume that performance test results for each tested unit, compliant or otherwise, are representative of all identical units in the group.
-Any waiver granted by the Control Officer will remain effective until the expiration date of the air quality permit in effect at the time or until such time as specified by the Control Officer.
+If a source has multiple emissions units made by the same manufacturer with the same model number, rated capacity and operating specifications, and if each of them is operated and maintained similarly, the source may request that DAQ implement a waived or alternative testing scenario where by only certain emission units need to be tested.
+This request shall be submitted to the DAQ Permitting Section in the form of an application.
+DAQ will consider the waived or alternative scenario permitting application using guidelines in EPA's April 27, 2009, Clean Air Act National Stack Test Guidance, among other factors.
+If DAQ approves the waived or alternative testing scenario request, DAQ will assume that performance test results for each tested unit, compliant or otherwise, are representative of all identical units in the group.
+The waived or alternative scenario will be incorporated in the source's permit through enforceable conditions, and will remain effective until the expiration date of the issued air quality permit or until such time as specified by the Control Officer.